infinitered/ignite/docs/Remove-Demo-Code.md

 ### `// @demo remove-block-start && // @demo remove-block-end`

-Remove the entire next line from the source block
+Remove the entire block between these lines from the source code

 #### Example: